PrioritySoftware/PrioritySoftware.github.io/_sdk/Errors-and-Warnings.md

 error message command is successful.

 **Tip:** The system manager can change any warning into an error message via the *Privilege Explorer*.
-For details, run the *Privilege Explorer Wizard*.
+You can find more info on the Privilege Explorer in Priority Xpert.

 See also [Form Triggers](Form-Triggers ).